 Product photography is so important for all industries, and jewelry is no different.
-The top three things shoppers look for when purchasing jewelry are quality, design, and unique features.
-How can you best highlight those in your product photos?
 This is where photo editing comes into play.

-Here are some tips on how to edit jewelry photos to maximize their sales potential on your online store, marketplace, website, or social media pages.
+Here are some tips on taking photos of jewelry and then how to edit jewelry photos to maximize their sales potential on your online store, marketplace, website, or social media.

 Why is editing important for jewelry photography?

-Once you get to the photo editing stage, you can enhance your images by highlighting jewelry features and preventing imperfections from diminishing the impact of your product shots.
+Once you get to the photo editing stage, you can enhance even professional jewelry photography by highlighting its features and preventing imperfections from diminishing the impact of your product shots.
 You might also need to make edits or resize your jewelry photos to make them compatible with third-party marketplaces such as Amazon, social media, and other commerce channels.

-Photo retouching can transform your photos into appealing, professional images that will impress your customers and lead to sales.
+Photo retouching can transform your photos into appealing, professional jewelry photos that will impress your customers and lead to sales.

 Correct the basics: exposure and white balance

-The way we see a scene in front of us is different from what the camera sees and captures.
-That’s why the first step for improving any product photo is to adjust its exposure and white balance—it’ll show the true color of the jewelry so shoppers know what it looks like before they buy.
+The first step for improving any product photo is to adjust its exposure and white balance—it’ll show the true color of the jewelry so shoppers know what it looks like before they buy.

 Exposure lets you change the brightness of your photo from underexposed (too dark) to balanced and over-exposed (too bright).
 You want to ensure the product is clearly visible when you adjust the exposure.